na-na-hi/renget/archive/TKDCHIP.md

 https://files.catbox.moe/ojrqgu.webm  12/21/23
 Hezbollah published a video showing scenes of the targeting of a group of israelis in the Doviv area, achieving a direct hit causing for casualties.
 This was in response to the targeting of a civilian woman in south Lebanon. https://files.catbox.moe/xnpu0s.mp4  12/22/23
+Video | Scenes from the Islamic Resistance targeting the Avivim settlement files.catbox.moe/0d1v0v.MP4 New  12/26/23
+Hezbollah published a 2nd video showing attacking a group of israeli soldiers inside Doviv on the Lebanese-Palestinian border.
+Those IOF soldiers found out. files.catbox.moe/5cgnyf.mp4 New  12/26/23

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Al-Quds Brigades Videos